Spanish conquest of the Aztec Empire: Entry into Tenochtitlan

 On 8 November 1519, after the fall of Cholula, Cortés and his forces entered Tenochtitlan, the island capital of the Mexica-Aztecs.
 It is believed that the city was one of the largest in the world at that time, and the largest in the Americas up to that point.
 The most common estimates put the population at around 60,000 to over 300,000 people.
-If the population of Tenochtitlan was 250,000 in 1519, then Tenochtitlan would have been larger than every city in Europe except perhaps Naples and Constantinople, and four times the size of Seville.
+If the population of Tenochtitlan was 250,000 in 1519, then Tenochtitlan would have been larger than every city in Europe (the two largest cities in Europe, Paris and Naples, had 225,000 and 125,000 inhabitants respectively in the early 16th century), and more than five times the size of Seville (45,000 inhabitants in the early 16th century).

 To the Aztecs, Tenochtitlan was the "altar" for the Empire, as well as being the city that Quetzalcoatl would eventually return to.

 Cortés welcomed by Moctezuma

 Upon meeting, Hernan Cortés claimed to be the representative of the queen, Doña Juana of Castile, and her son Holy Roman Emperor Charles V. Sahagún reports that Moctezuma welcomed Cortés to Tenochtitlan on the Great Causeway, Xolac.
 "The chiefs who accompanied Moctezuma were: Cacamatzin, king of Tetzcoco; Tetlepanquetzaltin, king of Tlacopan, Itzcuauhtzin the Tlacochcalcatl, lord of Tlatelolco; and Topantemoc, Motechzoma's treasurer in Tlatelolco."
 Moctezuma and his chiefs were adorned with blazing gold on their shoulders with feathers and jewels.
 On the causeway where the two groups met, enormous numbers of people from Tenochtitlan watched the exchange.

 Moctezuma went to greet Cortés with his brother, Cuitláhuac, and his nephew, Cacamatzin.
 Cortés strode ahead of his commanders and attempted to embrace Moctezuma, but was restrained by Cuitlahuac and Cacamatzin.
 Cortés was not permitted to touch the emperor; no one was allowed.